-How to Use the Generative Text Infilling Model based on Artificial Intelligence
+How to Use the Generative Text Infilling Model

 The following snippet shows how Artificial Intelligence was used in the fielf of NLP.
 The neural net was trained for infilling different sentences for a given context.
 Text infilling is the task of predicting missing spans of text which are consistent with the preceding and subsequent text.

 This article is based on the works of the Infilling Language Model (ILM) framework outlined in the ACL 2020 paper Enabling language models to fill in the blanks by Donahue et al. 2020.
 In this article, it is explained how to use this simple microservice.
 Use the resulting API here.